-Key performance indicators
+• Key performance indicators

-- Pupils continue to make at least good and often outstanding progress throughout each year group - Pupils are tracked throughout the year and pupil progress meetings are held termly to track progress - Year group leaders are responsible for the progress of all children in their year group - All subject leaders monitor the progress of groups of children in their subjects - At the end of KS2 outcomes are in line with national outcomes or higher - Progress across KS2 is in line with national outcomes - We are working hard to close the gap between disadvantaged children and non disadvantaged - Social and emotional needs are exceptionally well met
+- Pupils continue to make at least good and often outstanding progress throughout each year group - Pupils are tracked throughout the year and pupil progress meetings are held termly to track progress - Year group leaders are responsible for the progress of all children in their year group - All subject leaders monitor the progress of groups of children in their subjects - At the end of KS2 outcomes are in line with national outcomes or higher - Progress across KS2 is in line with national outcomes in maths and writing but above in reading.
+It is in the top 25% of all schools nationally - We are working hard to close the gap between disadvantaged children and non-disadvantaged - Social and emotional needs are exceptionally well met

-In 2021/2022 the Academy carried forward a surplus into 2022/23.
+In 2022/2023 the Academy carried forward a surplus into 2023/24.